MicrosoftDocs/win32/desktop-src/HyperV_v2/setfailovernetworkadaptersettings-msvm-replicationservice.md

 ---
-Description: 'Configures the network adapter's IP settings to be applied to a virtual machine after a failover.' ms.assetid: 'a49d089e-f5dc-4bfb-9f66-2593304b9795'
+Description: Configures the network adapters IP settings to be applied to a virtual machine after a failover. ms.assetid: a49d089e-f5dc-4bfb-9f66-2593304b9795
-title: 'SetFailoverNetworkAdapterSettings method of the Msvm\_ReplicationService class'
+title: SetFailoverNetworkAdapterSettings method of the Msvm\_ReplicationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SetFailoverNetworkAdapterSettings method of the Msvm\_ReplicationService class